N-Sight-AI/fmcg-ai-trainer/README.md

 ## 📝 Configuration

-Edit `config.json` to configure your SQL connection and training schedule:
+Edit `config.json` to configure your SQL connection:

 ```json
 {